 Provides a Learning Curve

 As oncologists assume holistic responsibility for the quality and cost of patient care, it is important to anticipate the new knowledge and capabilities that must reside in the practice.
-This enables to deploy and extend patient-oriented services that address challenges that were initially faced in delivering the highest quality care across all patients.
+This enables us to deploy and extend patient-oriented services that address challenges that were initially faced in delivering the highest quality care across all patients.
 In exchange, the value-care-based model provides needed reimbursement, helping keep patients safe while they fight cancer and away from costly hospital visits.

 Similar programs are on the horizon for other specialties, and we recommend that practices actively engage them and consider involvement as part of their long-term value-based care success.